treehouses/treehouses.github.io/rpi-vi-first-steps.md

 Welcome to the first steps for becoming an OLE Virtual Intern!
 We treat these first steps as a vetting process to prove that you can follow simple instructions before you can progress to working on harder projects in bigger teams.
 Consider them to be the interview for the internship.

 If you are selected for the internship after completing the steps, you will be officially invited to join the OLE interns team!
 We’ll add you to the Virtual Interns Gitter chatroom and assign you to a specific team to work on developing and improving OLE’s software.

 Once accepted, you and your team will work on an assignment, and we’ll switch up the assignments each week.
 As part of this internship, you will have the opportunity to work with software and languages including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/syntax)**, **[Vagrant](https://www.vagrantup.com/)**, **[VirtualBox](https://www.virtualbox.org/)**, **[Command Line/Terminal](https://en.wikipedia.org/wiki/Command-line_interface)**, **[Command Line/Terminal Scripts](https://www.codecademy.com/articles/command-line-commands)**, **[Vim](https://www.vim.org/)**, **[CouchDB](http://couchdb.apache.org/)** and **[Docker](https://www.docker.com/)**.

 Throughout these 10 steps and subsequently throughout your internship with OLE you will be working with a Raspberry Pi, a key piece of hardware essential to OLE's remote educational projects.
-The goal of OLE is to provide educational material to learners and educators in remote areas of the globe, the Raspberry Pi is utilized in pursuit of this goal to provide a means by which devices can access educational resources.
+The goal of OLE is to provide educational material to learners and educators in remote areas of the globe and the Raspberry Pi is utilized in pursuit of this goal to provide a means by which devices can access educational resources.
 Our goal is to provide a stable system that is widely accessible by numerous devices and operating systems.
 This equipment will be deployed in the field with little or no access to the internet, so its reliability is of paramount importance.